Dyskolos: Act 2

 Gorgias returns from the fields with Daos.
 He scolds Daos and tells him that he should have spoken to the stranger sooner.
 Sostratos, who has been back home, enters saying that Getas was not available, because Sostratos's mother had sent him to hire a cook so that she could make a sacrifice; so Sostratos must try to speak to the girl's father himself.
 Gorgias stops Sostratos and asks if he may give him some advice: he warns him to stay away and not think he can get away with bad behaviour just because of his wealth.
 Sostratos protests that he is in love with the girl and has come to see her father because he wants to marry her.
-Gorgias tells him that he's wasting his time, since her father is very misanthropic and won't let her marry anyone except a poor farmer like himself.
+Gorgias tells him that he is wasting his time, since her father is very misanthropic and won't let her marry anyone except a poor farmer like himself.
 Daos advises him that if he takes off his smart cloak and works in the fields the girl's father might agree to talk to him.
 He lends Sostratos his two-pronged hoe and goes off to do some other work.
 Sostratos and Gorgias go off to the fields.

 From the other side of the stage, the cook, Sikon, now arrives, struggling to carry a sheep.
 He is followed soon afterwards by the slave Getas, who is carrying a huge load of cushions and other things.
 Getas tells Sikon that his mistress had ordered a sacrifice to be made to Pan because she had had a bad dream that Pan had given her son a hoe and forced him to start digging the neighbour's land.
 Sikon tells Getas to cheer up and promises him a good meal.
 They go together into the temple.